-In this sewing tutorial I want to talk about different types of seams.
+In this sewing tutorial, I want to talk about different types of seams.
 A simple online search brings us so many types of sewing seams that sometimes it’s confusing to choose seams for a particular project, right?
-I don’t know about you but as for me I really need to know what is welt seam, or lapped seam, or princess seam, etc. and how to use them.
+I don’t know about you but as for me I really need to know what is welt seam, lapped seam, princess seam, etc. and how to use them.

 A printable version of this article is available in my Etsy shop

 So I did some research and here is my tutorial on types of seams.
 Have in mind, that it’s not an article for a textbook for students, it’s more like a practical guide for a hobby sewist.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.